 John Wick: Chapter Two, on the other hand, is exactly the movie passionate fans of the original believed it was.
-From the pre-credits sequence onwards, where our indestructible hero takes down a bunch of goons while trying to steal his car back, director Chad Stahelski increases the sheer preposterousness of an already ludicrous franchise – and makes for a shamelessly entertaining, hyper-violent blockbuster that is out of the gate as the year’s franchise movie to beat.
-It takes the potential of the original and doubles down on it, delivering a story so unhinged, my nose almost started bleeding at the thought of the amount of cocaine a screenwriter would have to snort to come up with this.
+From the pre-credits sequence onwards, where our indestructible hero takes down a bunch of goons while trying to steal his car back, director Chad Stahelski increases the sheer preposterousness of an already ludicrous franchise – and makes for a shamelessly entertaining, hyper-violent blockbuster that is out of the gate as the year’s franchise movie to beat, taking the promise of the original and doubling down on it.

 The reason John Wick: Chapter Two works where it predecessor didn’t, is because it doesn’t try to oversell the idea that the titular character is a badass.
 In 2014, audiences had no idea who John Wick was – and naming a film after somebody who isn’t a real life figure or pre-established movie character just screamed of forcing a new action hero into existence instead of just letting him become naturally beloved.
 Even though he’s equally mythologised to levels usually reserved to deities here, the screenwriting is funnier and even more self aware than the first time around, easily earning the character a place in the pantheon of famous action heroes.